hasanmoudud/geocompr/main.md

 Impatient readers are welcome to dive straight into the practical examples, starting in Chapter \@ref(spatial-class).
 However, we recommend reading about the wider context of *Geocomputation with R* in Chapter \@ref(intro) first.
 If you are new to R we also recommend learning more about the language before attempting to run the code chunks provided in each chapter (unless you're reading the book for an understanding of the concepts).
-Fortunately for R beginners R has supportive community that has developed a wealth of resources that can help.
+Fortunately for R beginners R has a supportive community that has developed a wealth of resources that can help.
 We particularly recommend three tutorials:  [R for Data Science](http://r4ds.had.co.nz/) [@grolemund_r_2016] and [Efficient R Programming](https://csgillespie.github.io/efficientR/) [@gillespie_efficient_2016], especially [Chapter 2](https://csgillespie.github.io/efficientR/set-up.html#r-version) (on installing and setting-up R/RStudio) and [Chapter 10](https://csgillespie.github.io/efficientR/learning.html) (on learning to learn), and  [An introduction to R](http://colinfay.me/intro-to-r/) [@venables_introduction_2017].
 A good interactive tutorial is DataCamp's [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r).
 <!-- and tutorials created with [**learnr**](https://rstudio.github.io/learnr/examples.html). -->